Cultivating Relationships: Mentorship in Cannabis

 May 17, 2019

 An Inside Look at Cannabis Industry Mentorship

 Mentor / mentee connections are powerful relationships that lead to professional and personal growth, and they are especially important in a startup industry like cannabis.
-Both people benefit in many meaningful ways throughout the course of mentorship.
+Both people benefit in many meaningful ways throughout the course of the mentorship.
 Our Founding Partner, Diane Czarkowski, dedicates much of her time mentoring and investing in industry startups; particularly those owned by women.
 She is a mentor to Kathryn Awada, CEO & Founder of Azara, a cannabis compliance software startup.
 These two entrepreneurial women talk openly about their relationship and share what they’ve learned through working together.

 Seeing people I’ve mentored and people I’ve known since the inception of the legal cannabis industry become mentors themselves is very gratifying.
 We are building that cycle of community, partnership, and lifting others up that is so necessary in a new, constantly-changing industry. -Diane Czarkowski

 I was never a person who had idols growing up or looked to others for anything, but as I started my own company… I realized I had no idea what I didn’t know and began to seek out a mentor who was intelligent, patient, and who would understand the complexities of everything we set out to accomplish. -Kathryn Awada

 What motivated you to start mentoring women in the cannabis industry?